amuammarzein/amuammarzein/README.md

 ![alt text](./images/atas.png)

-I love coding in PHP 💬.
+I love coding in PHP & Javascript 💻.
 I work at [Karya Studio Teknologi Digital](https://karyastudio.com/) as a Software Engineer.

 <!--
 **sisodiya2421/sisodiya2421** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.